 The History Behind Gwollu’s Slave Defense Wall

-While Nalerigu’s famous slave wall was built in the 16th century, Gwollu’s was erected in the 19th century; this was decades after the slave trade was abolished in 1807 in the United States and England.
+While Nalerigu’s famous wall was built in the 18th century (and probably for different reasons), Gwollu’s was erected in the 19th century; this was decades after the slave trade was abolished in 1807 in the United States and England.
 While the transatlantic slave trade had (almost) come to a complete stop, there was still a demand within West Africa and local slave raiders were still an issue.
 The regions that form today’s northern Ghana were plagued by raids from two particularly notorious war lords named Babatu and Samori.

 In response to their incessant attacks, the Sisalla chief Gwollu Koro Limann built the wall – actually a double-ringed wall – to protect the town.
 The thick inner wall protected the homes in the community and a second outer wall encircled their farms and water sources.

 The wall was built voluntarily by the community (unlike Naa Jeringa’s wall in Nalerigu) and it was built of simple, yet sturdy, mud & grass bricks.
 Triangular spaces were left in the wall to allow lookouts to see through.
 According to oral tradition, each wall took two to three years to build and was a success a deterring the raids.

 Visiting the Gwollu Slave Defence Wall in West Sissala District

 The biggest obstacle to tourism in Gwollu is its remote location and lack of infrastructure.
 It’s about as far north and close to the Burkina Faso border as you can get in Ghana.
 Only three of the other 253 districts capitals are farther north – Paga, Bawku, and Pusiga.